5 Reasons Why Polynesian Dance is Fabulous for Fitness

 2: It packs a great cardiovascular punch.

-For my own workout, I created a high-intensity interval training hula CD for myself by putting in an ote'a song after every 2 hula songs.
+For my own workout, I created a high-intensity interval training hula playlist for myself by putting in an ote'a song after every 2 hula songs.
 Just 20 minutes of that, and I'm done!

 3: It's a weight-bearing, bone-building activity.

 The continual kaholo is just like walking, and one of the many health benefits of walking is its ability to turn around rapid bone loss that occurs in menopausal women.
-And working out in this no-impact fashion alleviates the stress associated with higher-impact exercises.
+And working out in this low-impact fashion alleviates the joint stress associated with higher-impact exercises.

 4: It helps build grace and coordination.